Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Experiments

 \subsection{Evaluations for Multi-class Classification}

 Compared to our previous work \cite{li2018multi,li2019multi}, here we conduct experiments on larger datasets with fewer labeled examples.
-We repeat experiments for compared methods on 17 standard multi-class datasets 30 times, over different partitions (70\% as training data and 30\% as testing data) each time.

 In each partition, we uniformly sample 10\% of training samples as labeled pairs while the remaining 90\% are used as unlabeled instances.
-Further, the multiple test errors obtained allow the statistical significance of the difference between each method and the optimal result to be calculated We adopt a 95\% significance level in Table \ref{tab.average-error-mc}.
+Further, the multiple test errors were obtained to allow the statistical significance of the difference between each method and the optimal result.
+We adopt a 95\% significance level in Table \ref{tab.linear-average-error-mc}, \ref{tab.kernel-average-error-mc}.
+For each dataset, we bold the optimal test error and underline results that show no significant difference from the optimal one.

-The results in Table \ref{tab.average-error-mc} show: (1) Our method outperforms the others on all datasets, both in the linear space and appropriate kernel space.
-(2) As a classical margin-based multi-class classification model, Linear-VV shows the highest average test errors on all datasets, for both the linear estimator and approximate kernel estimator.
+The results in Table \ref{tab.linear-average-error-mc} and Table \ref{tab.kernel-average-error-mc} show: (1) Our method outperforms the others on all datasets, both in the linear space and appropriate kernel space.
+(2) As a classical margin-based multi-class classification model, SRM-VV shows the highest average test errors on all datasets, for both the linear estimator and approximate kernel estimator.
 This is likely because it does not use local Rademacher complexity and ignores valuable information from unlabeled data.
 (3) SS-VV makes use of unlabeled instances.
 LRC-VV minimizes the tail sum of singular values together with the empirical loss and a penalty term for model complexity.
-SS-VV or LRC-VV only utilize one additional regularizer and obtain comparable performance, being better than Linear-VV but worse than \texttt{LSVV.} (4) Approximate kernel approaches always provide better results than linear approaches.
+SS-VV or LRC-VV only utilize one additional regularizer and obtain comparable performance, being better than SRM-VV but worse than \texttt{LSVV.} (4) Approximate kernel approaches always provide better results than linear approaches.
 (5) Even using only a small number of random features $D=100,$ the results of approximate approaches are significantly better than linear estimators on \textit{iris}, \textit{pendigits}, \textit{shuttle}, \textit{Sensorless} and \textit{MNIST}.